Which Of The Following Is Characteristic Of Type 1 Diabetes?

 Diabetes, also known as diabetic Mellitus, is a condition that occurs when blood glucose is too high.
 It impairs the body’s ability to process blood glucose.
 There are a lot of myths and facts regarding this disease.
 Most people think that being a diabetic means the end of the world.
 That is not the case; Let us investigate some facts about diabetes:

 The leading cause of diabetes is insulin insufficiency in the body.
 Besides, other factors can cause this condition, such as pancreatectomy.
 This surgical process involves the removal of the pancreas.
-Another cause may be dysfunctional of endocrine.
+Another cause may be the dysfunction of the endocrine.
 Insulin is a hormone mainly produced in the pancreatic glands.
 It lowers the level of glucose in the blood.

 - Polydipsia: excessive thirst